ydrea/ydrea/README.md

 - 👋 Hi, I’m @ydrea, a full stack developer
 - 👀 I’m interested in React (and Scheme/LISP)
-- <3 I'm currently in a relationship with JavaScript
+- <3 I'm currently in a relationship with TypeScript
 - >:) (I will admit cheating with Python on occasion...)
 - 🌱 I’m currently teaching Tauri to PostGIS ;)
 - 💞️ I’m looking for collaborators on my public projects.